Aleš Veselý: Work

-Between 1961 and 1963, a series of Stigmatic Objects were created - assemblage reliefs made of wood and metal, joined with synthetic resin and welding, which depict deep wounds and scars and are an expression of mental trauma rather than a physical wound.
+Between 1961 and 1963, a series of Stigmatic Objects were created – assemblage reliefs made of wood and metal, joined with synthetic resin and welding, which depict deep wounds and scars and are an expression of mental trauma rather than a physical wound.
 After the first exhibition, Aleš Veselý had the opportunity to realise the relief object Indetermination of the Circle and the Line for the Czech Airlines in Rome in 1964.
 This was followed by mostly welded Enigmatic Objects, some of which were intended as sculptures for open space.
 His Enigma of the Circle was installed in the old airport building in Prague-Ruzyně (1965).

 Parallel to the paintings and sculptures, numerous prints and paintings were created.
-At the beginning of the 1960s, mainly structural etchings and combinations of etchings with impressions of real objects (1962-1963), in the second half of the 1960s large-scale impressions of assemblages of metal objects in high relief, with traces of rust and dust (Untitled imprints).
-His abstract oil paintings from 1960-1962 were titled Destruction of Hidden Intentions.
-Drawing studies for iron and concrete projects in the landscape, huge terraced phantastic buildings and a series of phantasmagoric drawings date from 1967-1970 (Martyrium, Inferno, Plague Column, Singing of Apocalyptic Birds, etc.).
+At the beginning of the 1960s, mainly structural etchings and combinations of etchings with impressions of real objects (1962–1963), in the second half of the 1960s large-scale impressions of assemblages of metal objects in high relief, with traces of rust and dust (Untitled imprints).
+His abstract oil paintings from 1960 to 1962 were titled Destruction of Hidden Intentions.
+Drawing studies for iron and concrete projects in the landscape, huge terraced phantastic buildings and a series of phantasmagoric drawings date from 1967 to 1970 (Martyrium, Inferno, Plague Column, Singing of Apocalyptic Birds, etc.).

 In the second half of the 1960s, the imaginative and existential component of Aleš Veselý's work became stronger.
-In 1965, his Chair - Usurper was awarded the Critics' Prize at the Biennale de Paris.
-The participation of the subconscious in the creative process is here a source of meaningful ambivalence - the chair is both a tortured victim and a personification of the aggressive forces of destruction.
+In 1965, his Chair – Usurper was awarded the Critics' Prize at the Biennale de Paris.
+The participation of the subconscious in the creative process is here a source of meaningful ambivalence – the chair is both a tortured victim and a personification of the aggressive forces of destruction.
 According to the author, the detailed elaboration of the smaller sculptural objects concealed the danger that ornamentation would prevail and the power of expression would be lost.
 For this reason, the experience he gained during the Symposium of Spatial Forms in Ostrava, while working on the monumental sculpture Kaddish, was crucial for him.
 He realised that the large size suited him, freeing his imagination and allowing him to concentrate even in the busy traffic of the factory hall.
 At the same time, he came to terms with the necessity of working together with the welder who helped him in the realisation.
 The Kaddish sculpture was at the beginning of his later designs for large-scale sculptures and environmental projects.